JUICING AND CARROT JUICE

 5. Have your carrot juice ALONE, and not with a meal.
 The reason is that it is a liquid, and drinking any liquid with a meal will impair your digestion.
 Have carrot juice at least 15 minutes before a meal, or at least an hour after a meal.

 6. Do not drink other liquids at the same time with carrot or wheat grass juice.
 For example, never have milk with it.
-Have the juice alone and then wait at least 10-15 minutes before eating or drinking anything else.
+Have the juice alone and then ideally wait an hour before eating or drinking anything else.

 8. Do not add other things to the carrot juice.
 Do not add green superfoods, protein powders, vitamins or anything else to your carrot juice.